 We record a provision for estimated sales returns and allowances on revenues in the same period as the related revenues are recorded.
 We base these estimates on historical sales returns and allowances and other known factors.
-If actual returns or allowances differ from our estimates and the related provisions for sales returns and allowances, we may change the sales returns and allowances provision in the future through an increase or decrease in revenues.
+If actual returns or allowances differ from our estimates and the related provisions for sales returns and allowances, we may change the provision in the future through an increase or decrease in revenues.